 Provides for the integration of classroom study with a specific, planned period of supervised learning through paid or unpaid work experience related to the student's career goals.
-Prerequisite: Departmental approval.
+School of Business and Computer Science Approval.

-CS 499 Independent Study
+CS 499 Independent Study (3)

 Offers qualified students the opportunity to pursue independent, in-depth research in selected areas under the guidance of a member of the faculty.
-Limited to junior and senior Computer Information Systems majors.
-Prerequisite: Departmental approval.
+Limited to junior and senior Computer Science and Computer Information Systems majors.
+School of Business and Computer Science Approval.